Home, Condo, and Co-op

 Most homes, condo, and co-op have a wide variety of appliances including a range, refrigerator, microwave oven, conventional oven, dishwasher, clothes washer, clothes dryer, and other appliances.
 Since it is not possible to run every appliance through every cycle during a pre-purchase inspection, our Engineers are trained to look for indicators of problems.
 You are provided with an expense analysis of needed repairs in the inspection report.

-Most homeowners depend on their appliances every day, so most appliances are at least partially functional.
+Homeowners depend on their appliances every day, so most appliances are at least partially functional.
 The appliance hookup may be incorrect or even hazardous.

 The Engineers often find houses that have had an electric self-cleaning oven, an electric dryer, or a room air-conditioner installed after the house was constructed.
 The original electrical service may have been sufficient when the house was built.
 The added loads have created a hazardous condition.
 An incorrect appliance gas hookup can be extremely hazardous.

-Fireplace and Wood Stove Hazards
+Fireplace and Wood

 Many people like fireplaces, and look for a house that has a working wood-burning fireplace.
 Fireplaces, wood-burning stoves, and coal-burning stoves can create hazards in a home: